NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 1. User presses “Stop” button.

-2. Game has been stopped and main menu appears on the screen.
+2. The game has been stopped and the main menu appears on the screen.

 **Postcondition**: Ball stops (game has been paused).
 Main menu displayed on the screen.